Uniswap/docs/docs/V3/reference/UniswapV3Factory.md

     address tokenA, address tokenB, uint24 fee
   ) external returns (address pool)
 ```
+Creates a pool for the given two tokens and fee

 tokenA and tokenB may be passed in either order: token0/token1 or token1/token0. tickSpacing is retrieved
 from the fee.
 The call will revert if the pool already exists, the fee is invalid, or the token arguments
 are invalid.